Tax Billing Cycle

 Supplementary Tax Billings:

 • Additions to the returned assessment roll are referred to as supplementary taxes.
 They are billed based on supplementary assessment rolls received from MPAC (Municipal Property Assessment Corporation).
-These bills incorporate both the municipal and educational purpose levies and may have up to a maximum of two installments.
+These bills incorporate both the municipal and educational purpose levies and may have up to a maximum of two instalments.
 Supplementary tax rolls are generally billed and mailed in the second half of the year.

 • A supplementary bill would result from a new house or commercial building being constructed or an addition to assessment on an existing house or commercial building such as a new garage or addition.
 When a house is built, it could take the assessment office two to three years to put an assessment on it.
 This can result in a property owner receiving up to three bills.
 Depending on when a property becomes occupied, the bill will be prorated for the number of days.
 Please contact Municipal Property Assessment Corporation (MPAC) (phone: 1-866-296-6722) for questions regarding the assessment amount used to calculate a supplementary bill or the number of days indicated on the bill.